rewiringamerica/incentive-data-llm/README.md

 ### Sending the data to GPT
 1. Compile if necessary with `tsc`.
 1. Run the script: `node build/gpt_runner.js --folder=<name of folder with text data>`.
 Run `node build/gpt_runner.js --help` for details on other flags.
 1. It will take a few minutes.
-Apparently there are periodic cases where the API times out after 10 minutesRight now we send all files in parallel to GPT because we're not operating at a level where rate limiting is a concern: we can have 3,500 requests per minute throughout our organization.
+Apparently there are periodic cases where the API times out after 10 minutes, but these are rare.
+Right now we send all files in parallel to GPT because we're not operating at a level where rate limiting is a concern: we can have 3,500 requests per minute throughout our organization.
 1. At the end, the script will output a CSV file into the `out/` directory.

 ### Post-processing the data